Coronavirus vaccine shipments face ‘widespread delays’ because of winter storm

 The Biden administration is monitoring the winter storm’s toll on vaccine distribution, White House press secretary Jen Psaki said Tuesday, but she offered no details.

-Psaki announced a 13.5 million dose vaccine allocation to states next week, a 2.5 million dose increase as supply continues to run far behind demand.
+Psaki announced weekly vaccine allocation to states will rise to 13.5 million, a 2.5 million dose increase as supply continues to run far behind demand.
 The latest uptick, part of which comes from the administration’s new approach of counting the sixth Pfizer dose that can be drawn from vials with a specialized syringe, marks an overall 57 percent increase in weekly supply since President Biden was inaugurated Jan.
 20, Psaki said.
 Much of that increase comes from long-anticipated expansion of manufacturing capacity.

 The government is also providing more vaccine directly to pharmacies, increasing the number of doses per week from 1 million to 2 million.
 That increase is part of a gradual expansion of the ability to Americans to sign up for inoculation directly from familiar drugstores.